egrommet/Computational-Journalism-Publishers-Workbench/RoadMap.md

 ## Road Map

+### Release 2.8.0
+1. Next cutesy release code name: "But officer - I was only driving one way!"

 ### Release 2.7.0
 1. Next cutesy release code name: "You don't - you get down off a goose!"
 1. <p>As you may have noticed from my tweet stream, I've been curating general [computational and data journalism](http://www.scoop.it/t/computational-and-data-journalism) stories and [R for Journalists](http://www.scoop.it/t/r-for-journalists) 'tool tips' on two Scoop.it topics.
 While that's a convenient way to provide quick distribution, it's not integrated with the workbench.</p>